 Now, in order to fix the recurring problems of jealousy and sadness, you have to talk.
 Talk on the phone, Skype, email, text, however you do it, just communicate with each other.
-A recent study done by University of Utah psychologist, Karen Blair, showed that “‘being further apart from your partner changes how you interact with them … and forces you to work on some of the areas of relationship maintenance that geographically close couples may take for granted, and often overlook.’”.
+A recent study done by University of Utah psychologist, Karen Blair, showed that “‘being further apart from your partner changes how you interact with them … and forces you to work on some of the areas of relationship maintenance that geographically close couples may take for granted, and often overlook.’”
 They found that the long distance couples had better communication than those living near each other.
 Simply telling each other about your day can help lift feelings of sadness and loneliness.
 Talk like you are sitting together at home after work.
-Keeping it casual is essential, too many serious or argumentative conversations will begin to tear away at your relationship.
+Keeping it casual is also essential.
+Too many serious or argumentative conversations will begin to tear away at your relationship.
 A routine of when conversations will happen is a great way to make the relationship feel normal, talking every day after dinner will help to keep loneliness at bay.

 At times, Skype and the phone won’t be enough and sadness will take over for bits of time.
 Although it can be hard to only see them on the screen and not in person, it is a good way to have conversations because you can see their facial expressions.
 Over the phone and especially over text it is difficult to know what they mean because you do not know how they feel as they are saying the things they are saying to you.
 Grunebaum explains this pain in her own relationship, “I went through periods of deep sadness during which all I wished for was to see his face in real life rather than through a pixelated computer screen”.
 But she also says that “The more reassurance you provide each other, the more confident and happy you'll feel”.
 All kinds of feelings will come and go but as long as there is good communication the relationship will be able to flourish and strengthen with all the problems that may come up.

 Long distance relationships are not widely accepted, people fear them and do not want to put in the effort and endure the struggles the relationship entails.
-An argument is that the communication needed for LDRs is hard because as freelance writer Tom Scheve says, “it was once easy to chat in person, now those normal, daily interactions are severely curtailed.
-It requires real effort to keep in touch and feel connected”.
+An argument is that the communication needed for LDRs is hard because as Tom Scheve says in his article X, “it was once easy to chat in person, now those normal, daily interactions are severely curtailed.
+It requires real effort to keep in touch and feel connected.”
 The effort to communicate is just too much for people to handle and it becomes very impersonal as time goes on.
 Even people who are in LDRs began thinking they would never do that to themselves, like Hayley Grunebaum.
 In her personal essay she begins by saying, “I used to be one of those people who scoffed at long distance relationships.
 I found them overly complicated and impractical”.
 The thing with relationships is, they are all hard and require effort no matter how far apart you and your partner are.
 The problems that plague all relationships are usually what cause issues in a long distance relationship such as lack of trust and poor communication.
 But, if the couple is willing to put in the work to keep up good communication, it is worth it in the end because most people in long distance relationships end up getting married or living geographically close to each other.